jerryq27/Cheatsheets/Languages/Python.md

 ### Modules & Packages

+Python **modules** are files with the `.py` extension that contain variables, functions, and class definitions.
+The module name is the name of the file itself. **Packages** are directories that include an `__init__.py` file.
+Packages can contain many modules, and the package name is the name of the directory itself.

+#### The import Keyword

-To import a Python module/package, you use the `import` keyword.
+Python uses the `import` keyword to import modules and packages.
 The `import` keyword goes through a series of steps to import:

 1. Searches for a built-in modules from the Python Standard Library
 1. If not found, it searches for the specified file in one of the directories specified by `sys.path`. `sys.path` is initialized using:
     1. The current directory
     1. The `PYTHONPATH` environment variable
     1. The installation-dependent default

-#### Modules

-Python modules are just Python files with a `.py` extension.
-The module name is the name of the file.
-Modules may contain a set of defined functions, classes, and variables that can be imported.
-Module definitions can be all be imported with `import module` or definitions can be specified with `from module import definition`.

-> When the interpreter encounters an `import` statement with modules, it runs all the code specified.

-Module example:

 ```python
 # log.py